Anton Flešár

-Anton Flešár (born 8 May 1944) is a retired Slovak football goalkeeper.
-Sometimes he even played as a striker at the Czechoslovak Cup campaign.
+Anton Flešár (8 May 1944 – 11 April 2024) was a Slovak footballer who played as a goalkeeper.
+He was sometimes deployed as a forward in the Czechoslovak Cup.
 His breakthrough came in Lokomotíva Košice where he spent most of his career.
 He overall made 260 appearances at the Czechoslovak First League.

-Flešár earned two caps for the Czechoslovakia national football team and debuted against Luxembourg on 9 May 1970.
+Flešár earned two caps for the Czechoslovakia national team debuting against Luxembourg on 9 May 1970.
 He was a third choice of Czechoslovak manager Jozef Marko at the 1970 FIFA World Cup.
+Flešár died in Košice on 11 April 2024, at the age of 79.